Stage management: Different areas of stage management

 The role of stage manager evolved from an amalgamation of various positions in theater over several centuries and is still generally known for its integral relationship with theater.
 Many other types of productions and events have incorporated the position of stage management, however.
 Some of the most common are opera, music and dance concerts, film and television.

 For music concerts, stage management includes a large variety of responsibilities depending on both the venue and the size and expertise of the musical group coming into the venue.
 Some of the responsibilities of a concert stage manager include overseeing the schedule for load in and out of equipment, seeing to the comfort of the group which can include arranging refreshments and or transportation, sometimes arranging how and where merchandise is to be sold at the venue, and above all, as with all areas of stage management, watching out for the safety of all participants in the experience including performers, audience, and any crews required.

+Beyond technical and logistical oversight, stage managers in institutional or public theaters also navigate complex organizational dynamics.
+They balance the artistic demands of a production with the administrative, financial, and sometimes democratic pressures inherent in public cultural organizations.